For individuals & families: As a parent

 Did you know that you can authorise another person to act with us on your behalf to help you with your tax affairs?

-However if you're a child support customer you must authorise us in writing to release information from your child support records.
+If you're a child support customer you can authorise us in writing, or verbally, to release information from your child support records.
 An authorised person can discuss your child support affairs, but can't authorise forms or take other actions on your behalf.
-Please call our self-service line on 0800 221 221 if you want more information about this.
+Please call us on 0800 221 221 if you want more information about this.

 |Only an individual can be set up as a nominated person to act on your behalf.
 A non-individual such as a company or a partnership can't be a nominated person.|